LLNL/axom/src/axom/sidre/docs/sphinx/buffer.rst

           * Each ``Buffer`` object has a unique integer identifier generated when the buffer is created.
-If you want to retrieve a buffer or interact with it directly, you must keep a pointer to it or note its id so that you can retrieve it from a dataStore when needed.
+If you want to retrieve a buffer or interact with it directly, you must keep a pointer to it or note its id so that you can retrieve it from a ``DataStore`` when needed.

 ``Buffer`` objects hold data for Sidre ``View`` objects in most cases.
 Each buffer maintains references to the views that refer to its data.
 These